Geometry of PCF parameters in spaces of quadratic polynomials: Maximal variation and the lower bound

 \subsection{Chow and maximal variation}

 Fix integer $d\geq 1$.
 We will work with the Chow variety $X_d$ of algebraic curves in the plane $\C^2$, defined over the field $\C$ of complex numbers, of degree $\leq d$.
-This is simply the complement of a single point in a projective space $\P^{N_d}_\C$, where
+As a variety, $X_d$ is simply the complement of a single point in a projective space $\P^{N_d}_\C$, where

 Indeed, each curve is the vanishing locus of a nonzero homogeneous polynomial $F(x,y,z)$ of degree $d$, uniquely determined up to scale, and evaluated at points of the form $(x,y,1)$ for $(x,y) \in \C^2$.
 We exclude the polynomial $F(x,y,z) = z^d$.